Formation of Limited Partnerships

 An LP may be registered under the Limited Partnership Act, according to which it has limited partners that are registered as such under the Act.
 An LP is considered to be a general practitioner unless one or more persons are registered as limited partners of the firm in accordance with the Act.

 A partnership can also be converted into an LP after one or more (but not all) of its partners register themselves as limited partners.
 The resulting LP formed must also register itself as an LP under the Limited Partnership Act.
 When a person deals with a firm after it becomes an LP, that person is entitled to treat the firm as a general partnership until the person has notice of the registration of that firm as an LP.
 The person is also entitled to treat any person who was a partner of the firm as a general partner of the LP until the person receives notice of the registration of the other person as a limited partner.

 The registration of the LP is done through the lodging of prescribed documents by one of its general partners.
 Thereafter, the LP must comply with all the requirements set out under the Act such as the filing of changes in particulars of the LP, publication of its name and registration number on invoices, and official documents and the keeping of proper accounts.

 LPs registered under the Limited Partnership Act are not subject to the provisions of the Business Registration Act.
 Should the LP cease to have any person named as its limited partner, its registration under the Limited Partnership Act will be suspended.
 Under such circumstances, the provisions of the Business Registration Act will apply to the LP.

-Where every general partner of an LP is ordinarily resident outside Singapore, the Registrar may require a local manager to be appointed to be responsible for the discharge of all obligations attaching to the LP as prescribed by the Limited Partnership Act.
+Where every general partner of an LP is ordinarily resident outside Singapore, the Registrar may require a local manager to be appointed to handle the discharge of all obligations attaching to the LP under the Limited Partnership Act.